 The v2 API is team-based, and API keys are shared between a given team.
 You are able to access apps that are tracked by any member of your team.
 Translations are visible in the API output if any member of your team has translations enabled for a given app.

-The v1 API rate limited based on IP address, the v2 API rate limits based on team.
+The v1 API rate limited based on IP address, the v2 API rate limits based on the team.

 The v2 API also adds the following attributes;